-The temple was dedicated to King Ramses II and the gods; Amun-Re, Re-Herakhte and Ptah.
-In a fit of precision and architectural egotism, Ramses II had the entire temple carefully angled in order that the sun's rays would align twice a year, on his date of his ascension to the throne (21 February) and on his birthday (21 October) and illuminate the inner sanctum of the temple.
+The temple was dedicated to King Ramses II and the gods Amun-Re, Re-Herakhte and Ptah.
+In a fit of precision and architectural egotism, Ramses II had the entire temple carefully angled in order that the sun's rays would align twice a year on the date of his ascension to the throne (21 February) and on his birthday (21 October) to illuminate the inner sanctum of the temple.
 This incredible natural phenomenon has come to be referred to as the Sun Festival of King Ramses II.
 Significantly, the sun illuminates statues of Amun-Re, Re-Herakhte and Ramses the god, whilst the statute of Ptah - the god of darkness - remains in the shadows.

-In 1972, the temple was re-located in a further up from the shoreline of Lake Nasser, which had threatened to erode the foundations of this monolithic temple complex.
+In 1972 the temple was re-located further up from the shoreline of Lake Nasser, which had threatened to erode the foundations of this monolithic temple complex.
 For this reason, the sun now strikes a day later than Ramses had originally planned.

 To get you started with planning your holiday to Abu Simbel, we have showcased below some popular itineraries requested by our clients which we hope will inspire your visit to Egypt

 As the site of the ancient Egyptian city of Thebes, 4000-year old Luxor has frequently been characterised as the "world's ...